 - FIPS 186-4 ECDSA (NIST P-256)

 The published source code indicates potential for improvement.
 For example, the use of C++ templating suggests that future support for additional elliptic curve signatures could be implemented.
-Notably, a comment references secp256k1, a cryptographic algorithm renowned for its association with Bitcoin.
+Notably, a comment references secp256k1, a cryptographic algorithm widely associated with Bitcoin.
 Also, some unused code is there to generate circuits that can verify SHA3 hashes (FIPS 202).

 Benchmark

-This benchmark is created using the Zenroom open-source VM version 5, which is written in C and has been verified to pass tests found in the longfellow-zk code correctly.
-Inside Zenroom I've integrated an optimised build of longfellow-zk (libmdoc.a), which is written in C++ and therefore fully compatible.
+This benchmark is created using the Zenroom open-source VM version 5, which is written in C and has been verified to correctly pass tests found in the longfellow-zk code.
+Inside Zenroom, I've integrated an optimised build of longfellow-zk (libmdoc.a), which is written in C++ and therefore fully compatible.

 Speed